OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Virtualization Drivers

-The virtualization drivers are used to create, control and monitor VMs on the hosts.
-You can define more than one virtualization driver (e.g. you have different virtualizers in several hosts) but make sure they have different names.
+The virtualization drivers are used to create, control, and monitor VMs on the Hosts.
+You can define more than one virtualization driver (e.g., you have different virtualizers in several Hosts) but make sure they have different names.
 To define one, the following need to be set:

 - `NAME`: Name of the virtualization driver
 - `SUNSTONE_NAME`: Name displayed in Sunstone